tomshaw650/KF6012-coursework/documentation/v1/Frontend/Helpers/use-api-request.md

 ## Overview

 `useApiRequest` is a custom hook that is used to make API requests.
 It uses the `useEffect` hook to fetch the data from a passed in URL.
 It returns the data and loading state.
-It is agnostic to any of the pages and is used for all fetching across the app.
+It is agnostic to any of the pages and is used for fetching across the app.

 ## State Variables